FACING the MANNEQUIN

 The MA in Museum Anthropology, offered jointly by the Columbia Department of Anthropology and the American Museum of Natural History (AMNH), combines the strengths of a premier academic department of anthropology and an innovative museum department whose collections and archives span the history and geographic range of the discipline.

-Students enrolled in the program for 2021–2022 curated and designed Facing the Mannequin, working with the professors David Harvey and Laurel Kendall.
+Students enrolled in the program for 2021–2022 and 2023-2023 curated and designed Facing the Mannequin, working with the professors David Harvey, Laurel Kendall and Ciné Ostrow.
 Students were introduced to exhibition design, from concept through production, by AMNH staff and other museum professionals.

 To learn more about the Museum Anthropology program, click here.